holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 ## Farrow-to-Wean

-The farrow-to-wean component is divided into **three animal groups**, and each of these animal group is then divided into **a number of corresponding management (production) periods**.
+The farrow-to-wean component is divided into **four animal groups**, and each of these animal group is then divided into **a number of corresponding management (production) periods**.
 We will now enter information into each of these management period.

 ### Gilts